Conserving an early-modern manuscript

 How do you conserve a book like this?
 The conservator started by removing the sewing from the text block.
 She then dry cleaned each individual page and, after checking that the inks were stable, washed, deacidified and resized them.
 Resizing is necessary to return strength to the paper fibers.

-They are now drying in our conservation lab.
+Then she dried them in our conservation lab.